codeface-io/SwiftObserver/README.md

 You call `then` on a "source" `Observable`, and pass it a closure that returns a "target" `Observable`.
 It provides the next message from the "source" to the closure that returns the target, allowing the target to process the source message. `then` basically combines source and target into a new `Promise<TargetMessage>`.

-Of course, this is geared towards combining promises into new promises, but the closures you pass to `first` and `then` can return any type of `Observable`s.
+Of course, this is geared towards combining promises into new promises, but the closures you pass to `first` and `then` can return any kinds of observables.

 # Variables